1 cup mineral or filtered tap water

 2 (2" pieces) of lemon zest

-For the cocktail: In a cocktail shaker filled with ice combine all ingredients except the garnish and shake gently until chilled.
-Divide between two Collins glasses filled with fresh ice, and fill with seltzer.
+For the cocktail: In a cocktail shaker filled with ice combine all ingredients except the garnish and seltzer and shake gently until chilled.
+Divide between two Collins glasses filled with fresh ice and fill with seltzer.
 Stir each gently with a straw and garnish with the lemon zest.

-• Mix 1/2 ounce Noga syrup with 1 ounce of lemon juice and 2 ounces of cognac, shake and strain into a rock glass over ice for a Noga Cognac Sour.
-Garnish with a lemon zest
+• Mix 1/2 ounce Noga syrup with 1 ounce of lemon juice and 2 ounces of cognac, shake and strain into a rocks glass over ice for a Noga Cognac Sour.
+Garnish with a lemon slice.

 • Use the same syrup to make a Citronelle Cocktail